-Nutrition screening shall be performed or reviewed by a nurse, nutritionist, physician, or advanced practice practitioner at the first appointment and updated at subsequent appointments as needed.
-Based on this screening, an appropriate care plan or referral to a Registered Dietitian (RD) or a Licensed Dietitian/Nutritionist (LDN) will be documented.
-The LDN
+G5 Nutrition screening shall be performed or reviewed by a nurse, nutritionist, physician, or advanced practice practitioner at the first appointment and updated at subsequent appointments.
+Based on this overall nutrition screening, an appropriate nutrition care plan and/or referral to a Registered Dietitian (RD) or a Licensed Dietitian/Nutritionist (LDN) will be documented.
+The

-- should be licensed by the NC State Board of Dietetics.
-(Guidelines for Perinatal Care, 8th ed., pp. 6-8) - Provide a prenatal supplement containing folic acid and iron.
+- LDN should be licensed by the NC State Board of Dietetics.
+(Guidelines for Perinatal Care, 8th ed., pp. 6-8; NCAC, Title 21, Chapter 17 -Dietetics/Nutrition) - G6 Provide a prenatal supplement containing folic acid and iron.
 If the patient has Medicaid or third-party insurance, a prescription for prenatal vitamins will be provided.
 For those patients without third party reimbursement, the health department shall provide the prenatal vitamins containing folic acid and iron.
 The health department shall document that each patient has obtained prenatal vitamins on the subsequent prenatal visits after the initial prescription is given and refilled.
-(Guideline for Perinatal Care, 8th ed., pp. 185-188) - G7 Refer to WIC at initial appointment, if not already enrolled.
+(Guideline for Perinatal Care, 8th ed., pp. 185-188) - G7 Refer all patients categorically eligible for the WIC Program to that program (using appropriate referral platforms) for nutrition education, lactation support, eligible breastfeeding supplies and supplemental foods.
+Refer all individuals needing other supplemental food/nutrition resources (SNAP; school meals, emergency foods, etc.) to other local resources as appropriate.